Akbar0102/Akbar0102/README.md

 ## I'm a Programmer !!

-- 🌱 I’m currently learning NodeJS and VueJS, and also a little about Golang
+- 🌱 I’m currently learning NodeJS and VueJS, start learning Golang
 - 🥅 2023 Goals: Contribute to Open Source projects, writing about programming stuf and work log about current project which I handled at Medium
-- ⚡ Fun fact: I love to farming, read historical book, playing games of course
+- ⚡ Fun fact: I love to farming, cooking, reading historical book, and playing games of course

 ### Connect with me: